 Treat your travel photography the same way and you’ll think of new ways to photograph cities that you never imagined before.

 I mentioned that some places do not allow or like tripods.
 It’s understandable, since crowded locations may cause problems if someone doesn’t notice and trips over your tripod.

 Here are the products I mentioned in this episode.
-I own and use these things, and they've worked in a lot of locations.
+I own and use these things, and they’ve worked in many locations.

 If you have any questions about these products, please ask in the comments and I’ll let you know more details.

 This is our last episode for how to photograph certain things, certain people.
 And we've really enjoyed this little series so far for the month of October in 2020.
 Today, we want to talk about how to photograph cities.
 I'm William Beem.
 Welcome to I Like Your Picture.
 The show that helps you improve your photography with visual storytelling.
 What is visual storytelling?
 It's a method of approaching your photography with a knowledge of who you're trying to serve with your photos and what emotion you want to make them feel.

 We encourage you to concentrate on your subject, light and background to create a photo your audience loves.
 I'm glad you found us.
 Hi, my name is William Beem and this year in 2020, honestly, we have not traveled.
 We had plans for going to a couple of different cities and look, you all know what happened.
 Everything shut down and we couldn't go anywhere.